Filld mobile app: Integrating OAuth or third-party functionality

 This is a sketch I made when brainstorming scalable payment screens.

-Image 10 - v1 of OAuth for existing users
+Image 8 – Sketch of scalable OAuth payment for new users

 I created two sets of interactions: the first set allows users to select from existing credit cards or other payment methods if they’ve previously set them up.
 If they haven’t, this option would be gray to indicate that it’s disabled.
 The second set of interactions allows a user to add a new credit card or other payment method.
 The dropdown for the latter lists the available options.

 While technically this solution worked, I wanted to make the screen simpler and really streamline the payment process.
-My approach to the payment screen for new users (Images 11 & 12) inspired my final design for existing user payment.
+My approach to the payment screen for new users (Image 9) inspired my final design for existing user payment.

 This is a mockup of the sketch in image 11.